-- Consider if AFB growing poorly and Mtb, MAI probe negative.
+- Consider if AFB is growing poorly and Mtb, MAI probe negative.

-- Antimicrobial testing often problematic due to poor culture growth.
+- Antimicrobial testing is often problematic due to poor culture growth.

-- M. malmoense: slow growing; most clinical isolates/reports from northern Europe.
+- M. malmoense: slow growing; most clinical isolates/reports are from northern Europe.

 - M. mucogenicum: rapid grower (< 7 days in culture); sporadic contaminant in respiratory samples; water is the environmental reservoir.